 Drop/Add Policy - Students will be allowed the opportunity to meet with the counselor or principal prior to school starting, to change their schedules.
-Schedule changes will be allowed for three days after the beginning of the semester.
+Schedule changes will be allowed for three days after the beginning of each semester.

 Dual Enrollment - Selected courses will be offered for high school and college credit through an articulation agreement with Colleges and Universities.
-Students must have a 3.0 GPA and 95% attendance rate in order to qualify to enroll in dual credit courses.